Purdue-BoilMLC/Purdue-BoilMLC.github.io/_news/announcement_2.md

 #### Schedule & Syllabus

-For a detailed syllabus and discussion schedule, please refer to our [event page](https://purdue-boilmlc.github.io/projects/).
+For a detailed syllabus and discussion schedule, please refer to our [event page](https://purdue-boilmlc.github.io/events/).
 Mark your calendars and make sure not to miss these enriching sessions!

----

-The Boil-MLC is committed to creating a vibrant, intellectual community at Purdue University.
-Whether you’re an ML novice or a seasoned expert, our online discussions are tailored to inspire and enhance your knowledge.

-We look forward to your participation!

----

 #### Sneak Peek of Our Discussion Topics: